This website is reader-supported. I may earn an affiliate commission at no cost to you if you purchase using the links below. (more info)

 Typically, October-February the Park Road is not plowed to mile-15, so you won’t be able to access the trailhead without a 12-mile ski or snowshoe from the Park Headquarters.

 Walking beyond the sign at the footbridge brings you to the location in the cover photo in about 0.1 miles.
 There are a few little meandering steep sections.
 A narrow part of the valley funnels wind.
 I’ve been here on an otherwise windless day and it was absolutely howling.
 Most of the time I’ve hiked this section I’ve been able to lean with my body against the wind.

 The hillsides become increasingly rocky and the river more turbulent.
 And there are fewer people.
 The hill on the west meanders up Mt.
 Margaret if you are feeling more adventurous.
 The path continues along the river for quite a while, but the landscape begins to level out.
 Although, there are a few small waterfalls along the way.
 You can hike as far as you are comfortable getting away from civilization.
 Beyond 1-mile the scenery doesn’t change much.

 The end of the trail on this map is where I have started the hike for Mt.
 Margaret.
 It is very steep with loose footing and difficult to navigate.
 There is no real trail here, I typically follow ridgelines and social or animal trails to the ridge.
 Do not attempt this hike without proper equipment and navigational experience.
-It is possible to return via Primrose Ridge (I’ll post this info summer of 2020).
+It is possible to return via Primrose Ridge.

 This is a great area to see Dall Sheep.
 Numerous times I’ve seen caribou in nearer the parking lots in the brush as well.